SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - In the `templates/admin/starship-part/new.html.twig`, add `{{ dump(form.price.vars) }}`
 - And search for `block_prefixes`

-# Overriding a Form Theme Block
+# Overriding a Theme Block

+## Overriding the Widget Block
 - Now let's actually override a block
 - Two ways to register a theme: a separate theme file, or inline in the current template
 - Let's do it inline - open `templates/admin/starship-part/new.html.twig`